 Photo: Hugo Landa Garcia | Design: KH Interiors

-When planning your budget for new wood flooring, it’s smart to include more than just materials.
+When planning your budget for new hardwood flooring, it’s smart to include more than just materials.
 You won’t find any surprises like shipping fees when buying a Stuga floor, but there are accessories to consider, as well as installation costs.
 Here’s a list of the costs that might apply to your project, so you can create a budget that’s on point.

 One of the first things you’ll price out when budgeting for your new floor is the cost of materials.
 We make all our pricing transparent and easy to find, so don’t worry about going through a sales rep to find out what you can afford.
 When you do start to calculate the costs, make sure you include your total square footage needs PLUS overage.